dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_LINES

 Localizes barcodes by searching for groups of lines.
-This is optimized for 1D and PDF417 barcodes.
-This mode has the following arguments for further cuztomization.
+It is optimized for 1D and PDF417 barcodes which are with obvious straight lines.
+Compared with the LM_CONNECTED_BLOCKS mode, it can handle the situation where some bars (or lines) of the barcode stick to each other.

 **Available Mode Arguments:**